FuchsMiriam/FuchsMiriam/README.md

 ## About

-Frontend developer with a focus on modern interfaces, usability and clean visual design.
+Building structured and scalable frontend applications with a focus on usability and design systems.

 Interested in: